garrandall/popular-music-data/tracks/my-projects-coo-coo-cal.md

 So if you ain't from here or wit my guys
 Don't even roll thru playa cuz all the traffic gettin minimized Cries for help cuz you got carjacked
-Niggaz roll for a minute then pass it to the hypes to sell the car back And once she get it, it be stripped down
+Niggas roll for a minute then pass it to the hypes to sell the car back And once she get it, it be stripped down
 Thugs, they got your system and your dubs and want your crib now Ya'll betta give the hood respect